MatrixAI/Polykey-Docs/Node-Discovery.md

 If it is the bootstrap node, then it only has itself or OTHER bootstrap nodes.

-The information for the bootstrap node is hardcoded into the source code of the js-polykey.
+The information for the bootstrap node is hardcoded into the source code of the Polykey.

 Which means the source code has: